mprib/caliscope/docs/intrinsic_calibration.md

 1. Save calibration video to `project_root/calibration/intrinsic/` with the filename in the format of `port_#.mp4` as described in [Project Setup](project_setup.md#stage-1-intrinsic-calibration)
 2. Reload the workspace if needed so that the`Camera` tab becomes enabled
-3. On the specific Camera sub-tab, ensure that the video is loaded correctly, then press `Autocalibrate`
+3. On the specific Camera sub-tab, ensure that the video is loaded correctly
+4. Confirm by scrolling through the video that the calibration board corners are being recognized (red dots placed on them)
+5. (Option 1) Manual Board Selection
+   1. Scroll through the calibration footage and select `Add Grid` to include the frame in your calibration data.
+Grid images should accumulate for all grids included in the intrinisc calibration.
+   2. When you have chosen the frames you like, click `Calibrate` to begin the calibration process.
+6. (Option 2) Autocalibrate
+   1. Select the target number of boards for your calibration (~20 works well)
+   2. Select the percent of the board that must be identified for it to be included in the calibration data
+   3. click `Autocalibrate`
-4. The video will play and snapshots of the calibration board will be periodically stored.
+   5. The video will play and calibration data will be periodically stored.
 At the conclusion of the video the calibration will be performed and the updated camera parameters will be displayed in the GUI (and stored in the `config.toml` file at the project root).

 **NOTE: Intrinsic calibration only needs to be performed once per camera.
 Previously determined values can be carried over to a new project's `config.toml` file when using the same cameras in a new setup.**